-Date: August 29, 2017 Inspected By: B. Chambers, D. Klassen
+Date: June 13, 2018 Ir nspect ed By: B. Chambers, D. Klassen

 Time:

-Weather: Cloudy, 18°C
+Weather: Cloudy, 13°C

 Is the spillway flowing?
-No (yes / no) If yes, give approx. flow depth: mm
+No (yes / no) If = yes, į give approx. flow depth: mm

 Is the flow above the riprap?
-No (yes / no) If yes, give approx. flow depth above riprap: mm
+No (yes / no) lf - yes, į give approx. flow depth above riprap: mm

 Is there any apparent Yes No Comments

 Vegetation Growth and Debris

 Excessive tree or shrub growth along the channel? Х A few small shrubs

-Debris in the channel? Х
+• Debris in the channel? Х

 Riprap

 Displaced or broken down riprap in channel bottom? Х

 Displaced or broken down riprap along the right bank? Х

 Displaced or broken down riprap along the left bank? Х

 Erosion, cracks, slough, slides or bulges

 Along the bottom of channel? Х

 Along the right bank of channel? Х

-Any signs of recent movement of slump on right bank? Х Difficult to see due to vegetation,
+Any signs of recent movement of slump on right bank? Х Appears unchanged from previous inspections

-but head scarp is visible at close range.

 Along the left bank of channel? Х

 Seepage

 Seepage into the channel from right side slope? Х

 Seepage into the channel from left side slope? Х

 Animal Activity

 Beaver dam in spillway channel? Х

 Any other animal activity? Х

+NOTE left and vielt have been leading deverations and all and the